Clevatess: Other characters

-Another Demon King who aids Dorel in his quest.

 Media

 Manga

-Written and illustrated by Yūji Iwahara, Clevatess started on the Line Manga digital platform on August 12, 2020; the first collected tankōbon volume was published on the same day.
-The eleventh and latest volume was released digitally on October 15, 2025.
-The manga has also been published on Media Factory's Comic Alive+ website since April 24, 2024.
-A new edition of compiled volumes started with the first and second ones on July 5, 2024, followed by the third volume on August 28, and the fourth volume on September 28.
+Written and illustrated by Yūji Iwahara, Clevatess started on the Line Manga digital platform on August 12, 2020, with the first collected tankōbon volume published on the same day; the thirteenth and latest volume was released digitally on July 8, 2026.
+The manga has also been published on Media Factory's Comic Alive+ website since April 24, 2024, as well as Webtoon since March 23, 2025.
+A new edition of compiled volumes started with the first and second volumes on July 5, 2024, followed by the third volume on August 28, then the fourth volume on September 28.

+In February 2026, Yen Press announced that they had licensed the series for English publication, with the first volume set to release in August later in the year.